ravenscroftj/turbopilot/README.md

 To run the legacy codegen models.
 Just change the model type flag `-m` to `codegen` instead.

-**NOTE: the latest version of GGML requires that you re-quantize your codegen models.
-Old models downloaded from here will no longer work.
+**NOTE: Turbopilot 0.1.0 and newer re-quantize your codegen models old models from v0.0.5 and older.
 I am working on providing updated quantized codegen models**

 ### 📦 Running From Docker